 DNA-based testing analyzes celiac-associated genes (static biomarkers in the cell nucleus) inheritable from one or both parents.
 These genes are unchangeable regardless of antibody production and gluten consumption.
 Individuals who test positive for celiac genes are at elevated risk to develop symptoms within the gluten intolerance spectrum.

+Virtually 100% of individuals diagnosed with celiac disease will have positive genetic results.
 In summary, DNA-based testing helps prevent false negatives.

 These genes, direct the immune system to recognize gluten proteins as foreign invaders and mount a harmful inflammatory response.

 Targeted Genomics organizes these unique genetic profiles into “Gluten IDs” and presents the information in an illustrative and actionable format that allows you to see your place on the Gluten Intolerance spectrum.